-Shahram Shiva is a performance poet, award-winning translator and scholar of Rumi, author of several books and a recording artist.
+Shahram Shiva is a performance poet, award-winning translator and scholar of Rumi, teacher of advanced spirituality, author of several books and a recording artist.
 He is known for rich and entrancing concerts and performances and captivating talks and lectures.

-Shahram Shiva was born in Persia to a family of Jewish heritage and migrated to the US in his mid teens.
+Shahram Shiva was born in Rumi's province in Persia to a family of Jewish heritage and migrated to the US in his mid teens.
 In Shiva's events original songs and Rumi poems are performed in unique and passionate style with various musical groups.

 Since 2009 Shahram Shiva has expanded his repertoire to include new original lyrics and songs.
 In addition to performances, he conducts talks and lectures on the future of spirituality, consciousness expansion and freeing the mind from the bondage of dogma and methods of control.
 He has been called a "prophet of change and transformation."